 Our Animal Husbandry Ethos

-At Darach Croft we believe that the animals should be able to free range as far as possible and should be able to eat the naturally occurring fodder such as grasses, heather and other plants as much as possible.
+At Darach Croft we believe that the animals should be able to free range as far as possible and should be able to eat the naturally occurring fodder such as grasses, heather and other plants.

 The sheep and cows we keep are from hardy breeds, used to living out on the hills all year.
 They are all allowed to lamb and calve outside in the open, although we keep a watchful eye on them, and are ready to help out or bring them in if needed.
 We are not often needed!